ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 DELETED: Harry Potter and the Chamber of Secrets | Radarr ID: 2292 | TMDB ID: 672 Total space reclaimed: 17.03GB
 ```

+## Synology

+Here's a [great writeup for getting this project working on your Synology box](README_synology.md) if you're just getting started.
+Credit to [/u/OkBoomerEh](https://www.reddit.com/user/OkBoomerEh) on reddit.

+## Common Problems

+### I'm getting this weird Python error about JSON / connection string / whatever.
+What am I doing wrong?

+Before opening an issue, *please* double-check your connection settings in your `.env` file or the environment variables!
+Nearly every time, the problem has been a typo in the API key or connection string, or it's been that the Section IDs are not correct.

+As a reminder, to get the correct section ID for a given library, go to Tautulli, click "Libraries," then click the library you want to use.
+Look at the URL bar and you'll see "library?section_id=".
+You want the number after "section_id=".

+### I get the error "the input device is not a TTY" when I run the script with cron.

+Make sure to remove the `-it` from the command line, which indicates to Docker that you'd like an interactive shell.

 ## Contributors